Frequently Asked Questions

 Who can become individual member of the Buddhist Coalition for Democracy and what Is the cost?

-Becoming a member is as simple as sending us an email telling us you want to join.
+Becoming a member is as simple as sending us an email telling us you wish to join.

 We invite all Buddhists who support democratic ideals, norms, institutions, and processes to become members.
-At this point there are no dues.
+Membership is free of charge, although we do encourage donations.

 Can my sangha become a Call to Action signatory and/or Coalition member?